Understanding "Except" vs "Besides" and Similar Expressions: A Guide for ESL Learners

 (John was excluded; everyone else went.)

-• Explanation: "But for" can sound a bit more formal than "except."
+• Explanation: This is a bit more formal than "except."

 • Example: Everyone other than John went to the meeting.